wh-alice/mig_sql/asql/advanced-analytics/r-services/tutorials/r-and-sql-data-types-and-data-objects-r-in-t-sql-tutorial.md

 	  ;
   ```

 ## Identifying the schema and data types of R data

 Why are the results so different?

 The answer can usually be found by using the R `str()` command.
 Add the function `str(object_name)` anywhere in your R script to have the data schema of the specified R object returned as an informational message.
-Such messages are output separately, in the **Messages** pane of Visual Studio Code, or the **Messages** tab in SSMS.
+To view messages, see in the **Messages** pane of Visual Studio Code, or the **Messages** tab in SSMS.

 To figure out why Example 1 and Example 2 have such different results, insert the line `str(OutputDataSet)` at the end of the _@script_ variable definition in each statement, like this: